RimuTec/faker/README.md

 # How To Install
 This library is available as NuGet package at https://www.nuget.org/packages/RimuTec.Faker

-The source code and the library are available under the MIT license.
-This means you can use this libary and/or the source in your own projects, including closed-source and commercial projects for free.
+The source code and the library are available under MIT license.
+This means you can use this libary and/or the source for free in your own projects, including closed-source and commercial projects.
 Terms and conditions are as per the MIT license in this project.

 ## Release Notes
 Release notes are available at https://github.com/RimuTec/Faker/blob/master/releasenotes.md

 # Credits
-The project uses some portions of the source code of https://github.com/slashdotdash/faker-cs under the MIT license.
+The project uses some portions of the source code of https://github.com/slashdotdash/faker-cs under a MIT license.

-This project also uses the yaml files of the Ruby Faker gem at https://github.com/stympy/faker under the MIT license.
+This project also uses the yaml files of the Ruby Faker gem from https://github.com/stympy/faker under a MIT license.